 - In a separate bowl combine soy sauce, sugar and remaining sesame oil

-- Add some vegetable oil to the wok over a medium heat and fry the garlic and ginger for three minutes.
+- Add some vegetable oil to the wok over medium heat and fry the garlic and ginger for three minutes.
 Add celery to the wok and cook for one minute.

 - Place the cooked chicken and sesame seeds into the wok and cook for a further minute.

 - Add the cooked rice into the wok, sprinkling it evenly.